cycle/docs/advanced/uuid.md

 It is possible to use any type of primary sequence for your entities by altering default `Cycle\ORM\Mapper\Mapper` behaviour.
 In order to do that we have to define custom column with `primary` flag.

-> You can also specify primary key directly in your entity, Mapper will accept it as expected value.
+> You can also specify primary key value directly in your entity, Mapper will accept it as expected value.

 ## Entity
 To define specific column as primary key use annotation option `primary`: